megabitsenmzq/ARU-Stickers/README.md

 This sticker app is authorized by SIC/CYAN.
 Do not upload it to Appstore by your self.

-Current version based on ARU6.
+Current version based on ARU 6.

 App Store:[ARU Stickers](https://itunes.apple.com/us/app/aru-stickers/id1155887666)